 It has 23 collections including silver and jewellery, Islamic Art, Ceramics, Glass and Enamels, Illuminated Manuscripts.
 It is closed on Sundays and Mondays and has free entry just asking for a visitors’ donation.
 You will need to leave bulky belongings in a locker so don’t go shopping first!
 There is a café too.

 The Fitzwilliam has a comprehensive website which can tell you about all of the permanent exhibitions and the temporary exhibitions.
 Looking at, if only briefly, is not a bad idea just to get a feel for what is there and to help plan your time at the museum https://www.fitzmuseum.cam.ac.uk/collections

-If the weather looks set to WET for the day, then just a 20 minute car journey to the south of Cambridge is the Imperial War Museum at Duxford.
+But, If the weather gets all too much, a 20-minute car journey to the south of Cambridge is the Imperial War Museum at Duxford.
 It has permanent and temporary exhibitions.
-The permanent exhibitions – ‘AirSpace’, ‘American Air Museum in Britain’ and ‘Battle of Britain’- are vast and have the wow factor.
+The permanent exhibitions – ‘Airspace’, ‘American Air Museum in Britain’ and ‘Battle of Britain’- are vast and have the wow factor.
 There are many aeroplanes you can get up close to including the Lancaster, Spitfire, Concorde and a Vulcan.
 The American Air Museum in Britain explores the story of the relationship between the US and UK during the war and the Battle of Britain exhibition describes how Britain’s air defences developed during the First World War through to the Cold War.

 The airfield is still in use today and runs events through the summer including the Duxford Air Show.
 RAF Duxford was pivotal in the Battle of Britain and the first Spitfires flew from the airfield.